cnobile2012/bahai-calendar/docs/source/ideas.rst

 engineers using my code would not know why nothing was working correctly.

 As such in the future the Bahá'í World Center may choose to influence changes to the standard making everything the same.
-I could also invision that the meridian in Greenwich change to the Badí' origin location as explained below.
+I could also envision that the meridian in Greenwich change to the Badí' origin location as explained below.

 ====================================================